 Who are the shareholders of BlackRock?

-According to the data from WallStreetZen as of 13 April, 61.87% of BLK shares were owned by institutional investors.
-This means that over half of the Blackrock Inc shareholders were investment firms and asset managers, similar to BlackRock, which hold shares on behalf of their clients.
+According to the data from MarketBeat as of 18 February 2025, 80.69% of BLK shares were owned by institutional investors – including institutions such as Merill Lynch, which merged with BlackRock in 2006.
+This means that over half of the Blackrock Inc shareholders are investment firms and asset managers, similar to BlackRock, which hold shares on behalf of their clients.

 All BLK shares have voting rights, meaning that shareholders of BlackRock have a say in the company’s affairs in line with the proportion of ownership they hold in the firm.